Solution to the puzzle Tracks.

 At this stage we can significantly speed up the search, if we will immediately discard adjacent cells that, although they do not violate the constraints, are not of interest for further search.

 We will not use all these unpromising cells for further search.
-If an adjacent cell is promising, then we update the corresponding column constraints and active row constraints and then add the cell along with the constraints to the tuple, returned by the function.
+If an adjacent cell is promising, then we update the column constraints and active row constraints and yield corresponding tuple.

 Now we can start the search with the following command.